 Only 14 female chefs from other countries were awarded two and three stars before her, including Elena Arzak, for her namesake restaurant in San Sebastian, and Clare Smyth from Restaurant Gordon Ramsey in the United Kingdom.

 The impressive accolade certainly isn't the first mark of Crenn's success in the culinary world, but it is the biggest and baddest -- at least in these circles.
 Her wine bar, Bar Crenn, only open since March of this year, was awarded one Michelin star, another notable badge of distinction for the accomplished chef.

 She was also outraged.

 In her eyes, that extra word -- female -- was unnecessary and irrelevant.
-Creating a separate category for women only served females even more so than the male-dominated industry had already done.
+Creating a separate category for women only served to diminish females even more than the male-dominated industry had already done.

 Dominique Crenn, the first female chef in the US to be awarded two Michelin stars.

 The menu at her flagship spot has a strong focus on seafood and vegetables.
 Through preparations such as sea urchin and geoduck tart or wagyu butter on brioche, Crenn's dishes evoke the memories of her time in Brittany, blending upscale French technique with fresh, California ingredients.
 It continues to improve each year -- earlier this May, Crenn won her first James Beard award for "Best Chef: West."